 Boosting subscribers by 1,000%

-Looking at the stats from the first two months with AWeber I was getting about two or three new email subscribers to davidairey.com each day.
-The same as when using FeedBurner.
-With AWeber I was able to change things slightly, and for the next four months I offered subscribers a free chapter from my book.
-Now I get about 20 daily sign-ups.
-Over the course of a year that’s the difference between 700 new subscribers and 7,000, so offering an incentive works.
-With your own mailing list you could give away a free ebook, a free font download, useful resources, etc., and all taken care of automatically after some straightforward setup.
+During the first two months with AWeber I was getting two or three new email subscribers each day — the same as with FeedBurner.
+But with AWeber I’m able to change things slightly, offering a free chapter from my book that’s automatically sent to subscribers after they confirm their subscription.
+Four months after implementing the free download I now get about 20 daily sign-ups.
+Over the course of a year that’s the difference between 700 new subscribers and 7,000, so offering an incentive definitely works.
+With your own mailing list you could give away a free ebook, a free font download, useful resources, etc., and all taken care of automatically after some straightforward setup through AWeber’s admin panel.

 Setting a schedule

-I’m able to choose how often newsletters are sent, on what days, and at what time.
-With FeedBurner, if you blog daily, your readers are emailed daily.
+I’m now able to choose how often newsletters are sent, on what days, and at what time.
+FeedBurner can only send updates as soon as a blog post is published, so if you post once a day, your readers are emailed daily.
 I think that’s too often.
-I’ve set my current broadcast to send every two weeks, but there’s an option to send only after a specific amount of content is published, where subscribers get an email as soon as there are five or ten or however many new posts.
+I’ve set my current broadcast to send every two weeks, regardless of how many posts are published in that timeframe.
+There’s also an option to send a newsletter after a specific amount of new posts are published, where subscribers get an email as soon as there are five or ten or however many blog updates.
 It’s a nice alternative and I’ll probably change to that, meaning less frequent emails but with more content.

 Creating follow-ups and tracking what readers do